top of page

 Don't worry about writing perfectly.
 Permit yourself to write whatever comes to mind.
 The goal is to get words on the page, even if they're not perfect.
 You can always revise and edit later.

-An old typwriter with a quote by Margaret Atwood on the paper in the reel.
+Perfection: An old typewriter with a quote by Margaret Atwood on the paper in the reel.

 Write first, edit later.